 Manufacturer Sikorsky offered a twin-engine design known as the S-65, which was prototyped as the YCH-53A and first flown in 1964.
 In 1966 the first production models were delivered as the CH-53A Sea Stallion, which saw combat service in South-East Asia.

-The CH-53A/D Sea Stallion spawned several variants for USN and air force use, with the navy using the RH-53A/D for minesweeping, and the USAF employing the HH-53 B/C Super Jolly Green Giant for aircrew rescue in Vietnam.
+The CH-53A/D Sea Stallion spawned several variants for naval and air force use, with the Navy using the RH-53A/D for minesweeping, and the USAF employing the HH-53 B/C Super Jolly Green Giant for aircrew rescue in Vietnam.

 The last twin-engine variant of the Sea Stallion was the USAF’s MH-53 H/J/M Pave Low, a specialised variant for special operations and long-range combat rescue, fitted with sophisticated avionics for all-weather operation, protective armour and defensive weaponry.